giesekow/dcomex-tools/README.md

   -r, --install-requirements
                         Install requirements in the process [pyenv]
 ```
-You can add the `-r` switch to install other requirements (pyenv) if you don't already have it installed.
+* You can add the `-r` switch to install other requirements (pyenv, ants, etc.) if you don't already have it installed.
+* The initialization process might take some time to complete and it installs the default plugins into the working space
+* The default plugins include the follow:
+  1. brat_preprocessor
+  2. brat_tissue
+  3. brat_segmentation
+  4. volume2mesh
+  5. itksnap (viewer)
+  6. paraview (viewer)
+  7. gmsh (viewer)

 ## The graphical User Interface
 The tool comes with a user interface that can be used to manage plugins and process data.
 To access the GUI run the code below: